linkerd/website/linkerd.io/content/2.16/tasks/configuring-timeouts.md

 request is sent.
 If the timeout elapses without receiving a response, Linkerd will cancel the request and return a [504 Gateway Timeout] response.

-Timeouts can be specified by adding annotations to HttpRotue, GrpcRoute, or Service resources.
+Timeouts can be specified by adding annotations to HTTPRoute, GRPCRoute, or Service resources.

 {{< warning >}}